-The approach to global calibration is as follows.
+The approach to global calibration we use is as follows.
 Since the entire IGAPS footprint falls within that of the Pan-STARRS survey (Chambers et al. 2016), we have chosen to tie IGAPS g, r, and i - the photometric bands in common - to the Pan-STARRS scale (Magnier et al. 2016).
-By doing this it is possible to piggy-back on the high quality 'Ubercal' that benefitted particularly from the much larger 3-sq.deg. field of view of the Pan-STARRS instrument (Magnier et al. 2013).
-With the g, r, i calibration in place, we are then able to link in the narrowband $H\alpha$, as described below.
-A global calibration of U{RGO} is not attempted at this time (see Section 8.6 for more comment).
+By doing this it is possible to piggyback on the high quality "Ubercal" that benefitted particularly from the much larger field of view of the Pan-STARRS instrument (3 sq. deg Magnier et al. 2013).
+With the g, r, i calibration in place, we are then able to link in the narrowband H $\alpha$ as described below.
+A global calibration of $U{\rm RGO}$ is not attempted at this time (see Sect.
+8.6 for further comment).

-Previous IPHAS data releases have provided photometry adopting the Vega zero-magnitude scale.
+Previous IPHAS data releases provided photometry adopting the Vega zero-magnitude scale.
 We continue to do this here, whilst also offering the option in the catalogue of magnitudes in the (Pan-STARRS) AB system.

 5.1.
-Calibration of g, r and i, with respect to Pan-STARRS
+Calibration of g, r, and i, with respect to Pan-STARRS

-The calibration was carried out on a chip by chip basis, computing the median differences between IGAPS and Pan-STARRS magnitudes in each of the three filters, after allowing for a colour term as needed.
+The calibration was carried out on a chip-by-chip basis, computing the median differences between IGAPS and Pan-STARRS magnitudes in each of the three filters, after allowing for a colour term as needed.
 In order to compute these, we plotted the differences in magnitude as a function of colour, paying attention to sky location.
 Specifically, we computed the shift gradient as a function of colour for a set of boxes spanning the survey footprint.
-No significant trend was apparent in any filter, although variation in the gradient by up to ± 0.01 was noted.
-We provide an example of the colour behaviour for each of the filters in figure 4.
-We concluded that, overall, there is no need for a colour
+No significant trend was apparent in any filter, although variation in the gradient by up to $\pm 0.01$ was noted.
+We provide an example of the colour behaviour for each of the filters in Fig. 4.
+We conclude that overall there is no need for a colour term in handling the r band, whilst correction is appropriate for g and i.
+The final calibration shifts applied per band per CCD are: